The Best Pets for Apartment Living

 Find an Apartment-friendly Pet

 So you’ve found an apartment that is fine with you having a pet — within certain restrictions — but now you have the task of deciding which pet to get.
-To help make your choice, here are a few things you need to think about.
+To help make your choice, here are a few things you need to think about when choosing a new pet for your apartment.

 The way you live your life is a major factor in what kind of pet you should get, especially if you’re in an apartment.
 If you like to go out a lot or have parties at your place, look for something low maintenance — like fish — that won’t be disturbed by your irregular hours or lots of guests.
 If you’re more of a homebody, a cat is a great option as your companion.
 Active folks should consider dogs — you can take them jogging or to the park for exercise.
 Examine where a pet would fit into all your current responsibilities and activities before starting your search.